Creamy Spinach Basil Pasta

 This vibrant, creamy spinach and basil pasta is a deliciously easy and healthy weeknight meal.
 The sauce is made in a blender with protein-packed tofu, creating a luscious, dairy-free texture in minutes.
 It's a satisfying, nutrient-dense dish that comes together in the time it takes to cook the pasta.

 This beginner pasta, vegan recipe comes together in about 17 minutes and serves 2.
 It's perfect for spring, summer cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our vegan shawarma rice with garlic yoghurt next.

 Prep